starling021/toron/README.md

 # About Copycat Toolkit

-    Copycat Toolkit is a set of tools for getting information about hostnames, domains, Internet connected computers and etc.
-    Copycat Toolkit can be used to find specific types of computers connected to the Internet using a variety of filters.
+    Copycat Toolkit is a set of tools for getting information about hostnames, domains, devices connected to the Internet and etc. Copycat Toolkit can be used to find specific types of devices connected to the Internet using a variety of filters.

 ***